Azure/osdu-developer/README.md

     azd auth login
     ```

-2. Provisioning
+2. Provision

     ```bash
-    # Initialize a new environment
-    azd init -e dev

     # Provision the solution
     azd provision
     ```

-3. Configuration
+3. Configure

-    Once the environment has been provisioned, retrieve the ingress URL `https://<your_ingress>/auth/` and obtain an authorization code to use in getting a refresh token for calling APIs.
+    Once the environment has been provisioned, access the ingress URL `https://<your_ingress>/auth/` and obtain an authorization code for use in getting a refresh token for calling APIs.

     ```bash
-    # Open URL in browser (bash)
-    azd env get-values |grep INGRESS_EXTERNAL

-    # Open URL in browser (pwsh)
-    azd env get-values | Where-Object { $_ -match "INGRESS_EXTERNAL" }

     # Set retrieved authorization code
     azd env set AUTH_CODE <your_auth_code>
     azd hooks run predeploy